-The charter document for the NEH Endowment for the Humanities clarifies that the endowment is not general but designated for the Humanities Program.
+The charter document for the National Endowment for the Humanities clarifies that the endowment is not general but designated for the Humanities Program.
 In an effort to add clarity and transparency to the availability and distribution of those funds, which amount to $50-$60K per year, the following allotment and procedure has been established by the NEH Distinguished Professor in consultation with the deans and the Humanities Program leadership.
 The amounts reflect the allotment per year.

 1.) $10,000 for NEH Distinguished Professor’s project

 2.) $10,000 for NEH Distinguished Professor discretionary priorities/possibilities

 - Faculty development in support of community building

 - Bridge building initiatives across different areas of campus